Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 It is also important to consider that R does have some drawbacks.

 1. A language won't tell you what you should do.
 It only provides methods to execute functions.
 You still need to understand how to approach and solve your problem.
 R won't help you there.
-2. R is slow.
+2. R can be relatively slow if you don't use it correctly.
 This has to do with how it was constructed ^[R was constructed by Mathematicians and not computer scientists.
 It was created to be easy, not fast.].
 However, there are ways to speed it up significantly.
 Rcpp [@R-Rcpp] is an almost seamless api to C++ that will allow you to build and leverage C++ functions in your R environment.
 It is a highly leveraged and important tool in R world.
-3. R isn't the best choice for operationalizing something that you have built.
+3. R may not be the best choice for operationalizing something that you have built.
 Many people prototype with R and then leverage another tool to put the work to use.
 4. It's user base may decline in favor of other tools.
 Python has become more popular in recent years.
 Languages tend to benefit from network effects where the more users that it has, the more features that are built for it.
 User-base size is very important.

 Some of the following sections will demonstrate how the datasets for this book were created.
 I think that this is important to do for a couple of different reasons.